Aliases for CLNS1A Gene

 Previous GeneCards Identifiers for CLNS1A Gene

 This gene encodes a protein that functions in multiple regulatory pathways.
 The encoded protein complexes with numerous cytosolic proteins and performs diverse functions including regulation of small nuclear ribonucleoprotein biosynthesis, platelet activation and cytoskeletal organization.
 The protein is also found associated with the plasma membrane where it functions as a chloride current regulator.
-Pseudogenes of this gene are found on chromosomes 1, 4 and 6. [provided by RefSeq, Feb 2009]
+Pseudogenes of this gene are found on chromosomes 1, 4 and 6.
+Several transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2015]

 GeneCards Summary for CLNS1A Gene